 Let us continue this discussion below…but first…

 The theme this month, July 2020, is We Need To Talk About Super Tuscans in the Italian Food, Wine, and Travel (#ItalianFWT) group.
-As mentioned above, I will be talking a bit about the history around Super Tuscans and why I think the name ‘Super Tuscan’ is a bit misleading.
+As mentioned above, I will be talking a bit about the history of Super Tuscans and why I think the name ‘Super Tuscan’ is a bit misleading.

 I will also briefly talk about a wine that is not a Super Tuscan but was made possible via the new denomination IGT Toscana that was created in 1995, namely Gabriccio IGT Toscana from Pakravan-Papi winery in Riparbella.

-The background to Super Tuscan wines
+The Background to Super Tuscan Wines

 The word Super Tuscan is often believed to have been a concept coined by Robert Parker.
-And, yes, it was he who elevated this type of wines up to some kind of star status… powerful, musty, fruit-forward, barrique-pumped wines.
+And, yes, it was he who elevated this type of wine up to some kind of star status… powerful, musty, fruit-forward, barrique-pumped wines.